 Contributed $100,000 to help acquire 25 acres of Coventry Farm (now Mountain Lakes North) and a farmland/conservation easement on the remaining land.

 Helped preserve 60 acres of Tusculum, the historic estate of John Witherspoon, and is a partner in its management.

-Helped preserve the D’Ambrisi property, a crucial addition to extend the Princeton Battlefield park from Mercer Street all the way to the King’s Highway (Route 206 South).
+Contributed funds and a grant to help preserve the D’Ambrisi property, a crucial addition to extend the Princeton Battlefield park from Mercer Street all the way to the King’s Highway (Route 206 South).